Bump-Out vs. Full Addition: Adding Space to an Arlington Home

 A kitchen bump-out that adds 6 feet to the back of the house and requires moving plumbing is going to run more than a simple living room extension that's just framing, drywall, and windows.
 Get specific about what the space needs to do before you price it out.

 In Northern Virginia, you also need to factor in Arlington County permitting, which adds time and cost to any structural project.
+For a real number on your house, call or text (703) 866-5400.

 What Are Arlington's Zoning Limits?